Amblydia/Pocketmine-School-Old/docs/htmap/plugin.yml.md

 ```

 ## `commands:`
-If you plugin uses commands you need to register the commands here.
+If your plugin uses commands you need to register the commands here.
 Example:
 ```yml
 commands: